 President: President for two- year terms or until project in an area is completed.
 Rotates to the next area set as primary goal.

-- Liaison to Parks, Partnership for Parks, DOT, Community Board 3, and other government, civic and business groups (or delegate task to a responsible member)
+- Liaison to Parks, Partnership for Parks, DOT, Community Board 3, and other government, civic, non-profit organization, and business groups (or delegate task to a responsible member)

-- Insure the Sara Roosevelt Coalition members are aware of Parks/DOT or other government agency regulations (or delegate task to a responsible member)
+- Assist in making the Sara Roosevelt Coalition members aware of Parks/DOT or other government agency regulations (or delegate task to a responsible member).

-- Consult with membership on issues confronting the SDR Coalition
+- Consult with membership and neighborhood on issues confronting the SDR Coalition

 - Take required action between meetings.